AdemolaAdedara/ANALYSIS-OF-THE-2019-PRESIDENTIAL-ELECTION-RESULTS-IN-NIGERIA-/README.md

 ---

 This project aims to analyze and visualize the 2019 Presidential Election results in Nigeria.
-The goal is to provide insights into the election process, including voter participation, party performance, and regional distribution of votes.
+The goal is to provide insights into the election process, including voter participation, party performance, and states distribution of votes.
 By examining the results in-depth, I hope to draw conclusions on the electoral trends and patterns in Nigeria.

 ---